nginxinc/ansible-role-nginx-config/CONTRIBUTING.md

 # Contributing Guidelines

-The following is a set of guidelines for contributing to the NGINX Ansible role.
+The following is a set of guidelines for contributing to the NGINX config Ansible role.
 We really appreciate that you are considering contributing!

 #### Table Of Contents